gatsbyjs/gatsby/docs/docs/validating-plugin-options.md

 ## Unit testing an options schema

-To verify that a `pluginOptionsSchema` behaves as expected, we recommend unit testing it with different configurations using the [`gatsby-plugin-utils` package](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-utils#testpluginoptionsschema).
+To verify that a `pluginOptionsSchema` behaves as expected, unit test it with different configurations using the [`gatsby-plugin-utils` package](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-utils#testpluginoptionsschema).

 1. Add the `gatsby-plugin-utils` package to your site: